Responsible Vulnerability Disclosure Policy

 We welcome reports of legitimate security vulnerabilities that could affect the confidentiality, integrity, or availability of our systems or customer data.

 We evaluate reports based on their demonstrated technical impact, reproducibility, exploitability, and practical risk.
-Hypothetical or speculative downstream impacts, without evidence of the claimed security consequence, will generally not affect severity classification.
+Hypothetical or speculative impacts, without evidence of the claimed security consequence, will generally not affect severity classification.

-By submitting a vulnerability report, you acknowledge that participation in this program is voluntary and subject to the terms of this policy.
+Participation in this program is voluntary and subject to the terms of this policy.

-2. Rewards
+2. Recognition

 Researchers who require guaranteed compensation or wish to provide paid security consulting services should obtain written authorization from Get BOB before conducting security testing.